ArkaneMoose/BotBot/README.md

 - Bots may not !restore, !pause, or !kill other bots.
 - Bots that are triggered more than 10 times in 5 seconds are automatically paused.

-##Regexes
+## Regexes
 For those of you who don't know, "regex" stands for "regular expression", and is a way of doing pattern matching.
 You can find a good tutorial and reference [here](http://regular-expressions.info/).

 ## Good luck!
 Good luck on your journey to becoming a bot programmer.

-If you need help, you can ask @myhandsaretypingwords, @jedevc or any of the other awesome Euphorians in [&programming](https://euphoria.io/room/programming/) for help with any bot related questions.
+If you need help, you can ask @myhandsaretypingwords, @jedevc, or any of the other awesome Euphorians in [&programming](https://euphoria.io/room/programming/) for help with any bot related questions.

 Have fun, and please be respectful!